 • Representation of users who have and have not transacted with Tala account.

 Users know how to earn tokens and redeem rewards in our rewards program.

-VALIDATED ✅ No major comprehension issues observed across segments.
+VALIDATED ✅ No major comprehension issues were observed across segments.
 Only minor changes in messaging and design were needed.

-• Users easily understood that each activity has corresponding token amount they can earn once completed (e.g. cash in = 800 tokens)
+• Users easily understood that each activity has a corresponding token amount they can earn once completed (e.g. cash in = 800 tokens)

 • Users easily identified rewards that they can and cannot redeem yet with their total tokens earned.